Logo

 gamut --init my-gamut-workspace

-.
+You may choose to name your workspace folder differently, instead of my-gamut-workspace.
 In this case, a folder named my-gamut-workspace will automatically be created, and will contain some boilerplate files and folders to help you get started.
+We can go into the directory and the current folder structure:

 cd ./my-gamut-workspace